Climate Awareness and Communication

 Street Survey in Tønder

-When comparing the answers of young people and adults whom we questioned in Tønder’s pedestrian precinct, similarities become apparent.
+When comparing the answers of young people and adults whom we questioned in Tønder’s pedestrian precinct, more similarities become apparent.
 Several students said, for example, that individual and political change was necessary because “sea levels are rising” and “there is no Planet B.” Many adults also feel affected by climate change and have noticed it through rising water levels and more expensive goods, which is why they have changed their daily habits.
 We thought it was interesting to note that price increases seem to be seen as a direct consequence of climate change.
 As a result, Danish adults claim that they pay attention to their consumption behaviour and CO₂ emissions in their everyday routines.
 Waste separation is also one of the most important aspects in their daily lives.

 The majority of the Danish students and adults worry about climate change.